Warhammer 40,000: Inquisitor - Martyr

 - 41 % positive mentions

-Character development in the game is generally praised for its depth and versatility, allowing players to shape their characters through various builds and skill trees, which can be unlocked through gameplay achievements.
+Character development in the game is generally praised for its depth and versatility, allowing players to customize their characters through various builds and skill trees that unlock as they progress.
 While some players find the initial options limited, many appreciate the freedom to experiment and adapt their playstyle.
-However, there are mixed opinions on the overall execution, with some noting issues with balance and depth, suggesting that character development may feel shallow or counter-intuitive at times.
+However, there are mixed opinions regarding the overall design, with some noting issues with balance and depth, suggesting that character development can feel shallow or counter-intuitive at times.

 “Character development is great because there are very few permanent choices, so it is very easy to test a build and make changes if you aren't happy with it.”